 "With what is going on in Washington there is no guarantee that we would get this money so we are very grateful that it has been supported once again," said Hart.
-"I think they recognize the importance and success of this program nationally because it helps people be independent and self sufficient.
-It works."

 The federal money that was awarded to BHA was part of a $16.3 million grant that will help hire more 300 program coordinators across the country.

 "This funding delivers critical services to Brattleboro public housing residents to help them move towards financial success and independence," said Barbara Fields, HUD New England Regional Administrator.

 Federal public housing rules tie a tenant's income to his or her rent subsidy, and so when public housing residents begin to make money and work steadily, their rent goes up.
 As part of the Public Housing Family Self-sufficiency Program, money that is earned while a tenant is enrolled in the program is placed in an escrow account.
 That money does not have an impact on the tenant's rent, and at the end of the program the money can be used to find housing.